u-boot/u-boot/doc/develop/driver-model/livetree.rst

 work correctly even with OF_LIVE is enabled.
 But if a test modifies the flat device tree, then the live tree can become invalid.
 Any live tree tests that run after that point will use a corrupted tree, e.g. with an incorrect property name or worse.
-To deal with this we use a flag UT_TESTF_LIVE_OR_FLAT then ensures that tests which write to the flat tree are not run if OF_LIVE is enabled.
-Only the live tree version of the test is run, when OF_LIVE is enabled, with sandbox_flattree running the flat tree version.

-This is of course a work-around, even if a reasonable one.
-One solution to this problem would be to make a copy of the flat tree before the test and restore it afterwards, in the same memory location, so that the live tree pointers work again.
-Another would be to regenerate the live tree if a test modified the flat tree.

-Neither of these solutions is currently implemented, since the situation that causes the problem can only occur in sandbox tests, is somewhat esoteric and the UT_TESTF_LIVE_OR_FLAT flag deals with it in a reasonable way.
+To deal with this we take a copy of the device tree and restore it after any test that modifies it.
+Note that this copy is not made on other boards, only sandbox.

 Multiple livetrees